freedomofpress/encryption-works/encryption_works.md

 It’s useful here to delineate between different stages of encryption: endpoint security, encryption in transit, and end-to-end encryption.

 When Snowden refers to endpoint security being “terrifically weak,” he's referring to the security of the computers on either end of the conversation — the ones doing the encrypting and decrypting.
-For example, if you send an encrypted email to a friend and someone has managed to install a key-logger on your computer, your adversary can spy on the entire message as well as the passphrase that’s protecting your encryption keys.
+For example, if you send an encrypted email to a friend and someone has managed to install a keylogger on your computer, your adversary can spy on the entire message as well as the passphrase that’s protecting your encryption keys.
 In this case, your encryption setup isn’t worth very much.

 But secure communications rely on more than just endpoint security — your data should also be secure in transit, as it passes over the Internet.
 Take the same example, where you're sending your friend an email.
 With a plaintext message, your email provider (such as Gmail or Yahoo) can read it once you hit "Send."
 However, PGP encryption provides end-to-end encryption for email, since the message cannot be read in plaintext until one of the conversation partners decrypts it.